cppietime/SLAV_parser/README.md

 `datam_unihash` is a universal hash function parameter holding struct.
 `datam_hashtable` is an open-addressed hash table.

-Run `make datatypes_shared` or `datatypes_static` to compile libdatam.a.
+Run `make libs/datam.so` or `libs/libdatam.a` to compile libdatam.a.
 Link this library and include datam.h to use the introducted datatypes.

 ## Parser functionality